 Referral Source: How did they find your venue?

-Asking your client how they heard about your venue gives you accuracy and insight around where your marketing spend is working.
-If it’s a broad response such as 'on Google', ask for the key words they typed.
-If the client is vague or doesn’t have the exact wording then don't press the issue, but if you have one out of three give you the key words, it’s better than none.
+Asking your client how they heard about your venue gives you accuracy and insight into where your marketing spend is working.
+If it’s a broad response such as 'on Google', ask for the keywords they typed.
+If the client is vague or doesn’t have the exact wording then don't press the issue, but if you have one out of three give you the keywords, it’s better than none.
+If they found your venue in social media channels/social media platforms, ask which one.

 Where are they coming from?